The Risk of Heating Equipment in Your Home

 How Dangerous are Heating Equipment Fires?

-The NFPA says that roughly 50,000 home heating fires are reported every year in the United States.
-That’s approximately 16 percent of all annual home fires.
-The resulting financial and emotional costs are devastating and account for $1 billion in property damage, nearly 500 deaths and 1,500 injuries annually.
+The NFPA says that roughly 54,000 home heating fires involved heating equipment in the United States.
+That’s approximately 15 percent of all annual home fires.
+The resulting financial and emotional costs are devastating and account for $1.1 billion in property damage, nearly 500 deaths and 1,500 injuries annually.

 Understanding the Causes of Heating Fires